CronCats/docs/content/docs/validator-croncat.md

 ./ping_install.sh
 ```

-During the installation process, you will need to enter the name of the pool (example: jacksonPool) and the name of the account, that is, the wallet (example: jackson) and choose how the ping will be launched: via Crontab (locally) or via Croncat (via blockchain).
+During the installation process, you will need to enter the name of the pool (example: jacksonPool) and the name of the account, that is, the wallet (example: jackson) and choose how the ping will be launched: via Crontab (locally) or via CronCat (via blockchain).

 ### Ping Manual